wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## Form factor thoughts

 For getting started, I would recommend looking into either a TKL or 75% keyboard.
-More advanced users may be interested in split and/or ortholinear (ortho) keyboards which have various unique layouts in order to help with typing ergonomics, but which are quite foreign and take time to get used to.
+More advanced users may be interested in split and/or ortholinear (ortho) keyboards which have various unique layouts.
+They can help with typing ergonomics if you are willing to deal with their learning curves.

 ## Keyboard extras